ReadyResearchers-2023-24/Tugi-Artifact/README.md

 Based on my VAR results and the Impulse response functions from both Stata and my Python statsmodels VAR, they concluded that:

-They Proved:
+The research proved:

 - H3: An increase in industrial production leads to a decrease in layoffs.
 - H4: An increase in the Economic Uncertainty Index leads to an increase in layoffs.

-They disproved and disgareed with:
+The research disproved and disgareed with:

 - H1: An increase in the Federal Funds Rate leads to an increase in layoffs.
 - H2: An increase in inflation leads to an increase in layoffs.